ericvanderwal/backdrop_accessibility/README.md

-# An Introduction to Backdrop and Accessability
+# An Introduction to Backdrop and Accessibility

 In this one hour presentation we take a brief overview of the WCAG standards, ADA (Americans Disability Act) web compliance and some simple things we can do to make our websites more accessible.